aws/s2n-tls/docs/USAGE-GUIDE.md

 The s2n CRL lookup callback must be implemented and set via `s2n_config_set_crl_lookup_cb()` to enable CRL validation in s2n-tls.
 This callback will be triggered once for each certificate in the certificate chain.

-The CRLs for all certificates received in the handshake must be obtained in advance of the CRL lookup callback invocation, externally from s2n-tls.
-Applications should load these CRLs into memory, either in advance or in the callback, by creating `s2n_crl`s via `s2n_crl_new()`, and adding the obtained CRL data via `s2n_crl_load_pem()`.
+The CRLs for all certificates received in the handshake must be obtained in advance of the CRL lookup callback, outside of s2n-tls.
+Applications should load these CRLs into memory, by creating `s2n_crl`s via `s2n_crl_new()`, and adding the obtained CRL data via `s2n_crl_load_pem()`.
 The `s2n_crl` should be freed via `s2n_crl_free()` when no longer needed.

-The application must implement a way to look up the correct CRL for the given certificate.
-This lookup should use the hash of the received certificate's issuer, and the hash of the CRL's issuer, which will match.
+The application must implement a way to look up the correct CRL for a given certificate.
+This can be done by comparing the hash of the received certificate's issuer with the hash of the CRL's issuer.
 The certificate's issuer hash is retrieved via `s2n_crl_lookup_get_cert_issuer_hash()`, and the CRL's issuer hash is retrieved via `s2n_crl_get_issuer_hash()`.
-After the correct CRL is retrieved, call `s2n_crl_lookup_set()` to provide s2n-tls with this CRL, which will be used to validate the certificate with.
+Once a CRL is found with a matching issuer hash, call `s2n_crl_lookup_set()` to provide s2n-tls with this CRL.

-If the CRL for a given certificate can't be found, call `s2n_crl_lookup_ignore()` to ignore this certificate.
-This will generally cause the certificate validation logic to fail with a `S2N_ERR_CRL_LOOKUP_FAILED` error.
-However, some received certificates are extraneous, and won't be included in the chain of trust.
-If an extraneous certificate is ignored, it will not cause the certificate validation logic to fail.
+Call `s2n_crl_lookup_ignore()` to ignore a received certificate if its CRL can't be found.
+This will cause the certificate validation logic to fail with a `S2N_ERR_CRL_LOOKUP_FAILED` error if the certificate is needed in the chain of trust.
+The certificate validation logic will not fail if the ignored certificate ends up not being included in the chain of trust.

 By default, the CRL validation logic will not fail on CRLs that are not yet active, or are expired.
 Timestamp validation can optionally be performed in the CRL lookup callback by calling `s2n_crl_validate_active()` and `s2n_crl_validate_not_expired()`.